DNA-and-Natural-Algorithms-Group/KinDA/README.md

 ### Quickstart: PIL files
 PIL files describe the sequences, strands, and complexes in a DNA strand-displacement system.
 The file `KinDA/examples/Zhang_etal_Science2007.pil` describes an entropy-driven catalytic cascade.

 The script `analyze.py` found in the `examples` subdirectory of KinDA shows how to query basic data from a system described by a PIL file.
 For example, run the following from within the `examples` subdirectory of KinDA.
-This will take a few hours on a `micro` instance, and proportionally less time on a faster multiprocessor instance.
+This will take a few hours on a `t2.micro` instance, and proportionally less time on a faster multiprocessor instance.

 ```sh
 $ python -i analyze.py Zhang_etal_Science2007.pil